DanielMartensson/Memorize-Sentences/README.md

 # Learn French

-This is a web application for lazy user that want to have a custom made memorize training tool.
+This is a web application for lazy users that want to have a custom made memorize training tool.
+Here you can insert all your sentences and French sentences and try to memorize them by using the train tab.

 # How to install - Ubuntu user